Sign Language Resources

 South Slope Elementary where the emphasis is on language skills, problem solving, conflict-resolution, relationship building, and exploration of individual interests and talents

 Burnaby South Secondary where students learn relationship and language development

 Younger students get support with the transition into high school and challenges facing teenagers.
 Older students focus on preparing for post-secondary schooling and developing life skills.

-Offers two online ASL course options.
+Offers online ASL course options.
 These are available free of charge for current high school students.
 The Intro ASL course will be accessed online with embedded video.
-Adult learners can register for course for a registration fee of approximately $500.
+Adult learners can register for course for a registration fee.

 The Deaf Children's Society of BC offers a range of American Sign Language courses, both online and in-person

 Douglas College offers courses in American Sign Language for persons with little or no background in the language

 Douglas College offers an interpretation course for persons who are already skilled in American Sign Language and are looking to hone their interpretation and translation skills